 In certain situations, the employer’s insurance company will not cover an employee who causes a car accident.
 These situations include:

 Company vehicle accidents can be complicated.
-If you have been injured in such an auto accident, call Hanson & Mouri right away for a free consultation.
+If you have been injured in such an auto accident or Riverside motorcycle accident, call Hanson & Mouri right away for a free consultation.
 Our Riverside lawyers have more than 20 years of experience in all matters of personal injury law.

 Page: Uninsured Motorist Accidents